MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

   * When `Motion` is set to `Interactive` you can make the entity [grabbable](#grabbing-entities), [physics-simulated](#physicalentity-class), or both.

 !!! note Parents don't affect static vs dynamic.
-    A static entity can have a dyanmic parent  and vice versa.
+    A static entity can have a dynamic parent  and vice versa.

 ### Intrinsic Entity Types

 The table below lists all intrinsic types, which are subclasses of `Entity`.
 Note that some intrinsic types don't have an associated subclass and thus are access simply as `Entity` instances.
-Every entity only has **one instrinsic type** which can be accessed via the [entity.as()](#entity-as-method) method.
+Every entity only has **one intrinsic type** which can be accessed via the [entity.as()](#entity-as-method) method.

 The intrinsic type classes (in the table below) all subclass `Entity`.
 All the [entity properties](#entity-properties) are available on all of them.